 - Merino Wool yarn is very luxurious looking but expensive, non-washable, and snags easily.

-- Tube Yarn gives a modern look, is washable and super soft but pricey and heavyweight.
+- Tube Yarn gives a modern look and is washable and super soft but pricey and heavyweight.

 Any of these large yarns will work for making a chunky blanket.
 It’s truly up to your budget and personal preference.